 Bootstrapping your startup clothing line out of your own pockets can be a serious problem, and sooner or later you will not be able to finance a bigger production run anymore.
 And then what?

 Until January 18th, 2013 we are still running a crowdfunding campaign at Indiegogo to help us finance a complete collection, a booth at a trade show, as well as a roadshow to find retail buyers.
-But to be honest, not all is going according to plan.
-Actually we know exactly why and it is even our very own fault.
-Let me show you how we set up the campaign, what we did right and most especially what we did wrong, so you can do better with your own project.
+We very recently worked with a startup that was mainly designing and manufacturing a wool beanie.
+Go ahead and check them out to see how they’re doing now!
+In the meantime, let me show you how we set up the campaign, what we did right and most especially what we did wrong, so you can understand a little better how we handle our projects.

 Step 1 – Planning is everything